 - (iv) A recent EU ruling has highlighted that the Council may have some liability in respect of additional Holiday Pay entitlement.
-The extent of this liability cannot be assessed at this stage. - (v) Two accidents are being investigated by the Health and Safety Executive.
-On 8 September 2021, a fatality was reported upon a Falkirk Council road construction site, and a separate accident occurred in the Council's Dalgrain depot.
+The extent of this liability cannot be assessed at this stage. - (v) On 8 September 2021, a fatality was reported upon a Falkirk Council road construction site.
+HSE are currently investigating the incident.
 There is a possibility that a fine or fixed penalty may be issued.
 Whilst the legal costs may be met via Council insurance policies, any fine or penalty would be met by the Council.
 It is not possible to estimate a likely fine or penalty at this time.